Amblyopia Services from Your Optometrist in South Windsor

 The American Optometric Association suggests that a child receive an initial vision exam by the age of 6 months, with a second to follow at age 3.
 The earlier our eye doctor can diagnose amblyopia, the higher the odds it can be treated effectively.

 Diagnosis can be difficult because amblyopia develops at such a young age.
 The most frequent culprit is strabismus.
 This disorder results in crossed eyes.
 Parents can assure the earliest treatment by conducting simple at-home screenings.
 One is looking for signs of any eye misalignment.
 Another clue is a child who cries or appears upset when an adult covers just one of the youngster’s eyes.

 However, these simple assessments cannot replace comprehensive exams and vision care children need from eye doctors.
 Individuals cannot simply outgrow amblyopia without professional treatment.

 Our doctors of optometry offer multiple treatment options.
 In cases where strabismus is the cause, patching of the affected eye and post-surgical vision therapy can help both eyes function together.

 Amblyopia sometimes develops even when a patient’s eyes align perfectly.
 This occurs with an uncorrected error in refraction in one eye, such as being farsighted or nearsighted, when the other eye remains normal.
 For those cases, prescription eyewear is the traditional therapy.

 Some children are better suited to the use of eye drops than to patching.
 Computer scenarios that can stimulate improvements in vision are often beneficial for our patients who are adults or older children.

 How long has it been since your last eye exam?
-Take a moment today to call our Prudhomme Vision practice at (860) 644-3364 to schedule exams for your family with our optometrist in Manchester CT.
+Take a moment today to call our Prudhomme Vision practice at (860) 644-3364 to schedule exams for your family with our optometrist in South Windsor, CT.
 Our eye doctors provide a full range of vision and eye care services and tailor treatment to each patient we see.